 Choosing the Best Insulation Delivers Energy Savings

 Adding insulation is one of the most important steps you can take to improve the energy performance of your home and lessen its environmental impact.
-Space heating and cooling consume 44 percent of all energy used in the home, according to the Department of Energy.
-Adding a few hundred dollars worth of insulation can reduce your annual heating and cooling bill 10 to 30 percent.
+Heating and cooling of living spaces consumes 44 percent of all energy used in the home, according to the Department of Energy.
+Adding a few hundred dollars' worth of insulation can reduce your annual heating and cooling bill 10 to 30 percent.
 With the average U.S. household spending about $650 per year on heating and cooling, the investment in additional insulation can pay off quickly.
-Use this formula from the DOE to estimate the payback period for your home.

 Quick links to materials reviewed in this article